thirumurthis/Learnings/Cassandra-Notes.md

  - Since the Cassandra is Eventually consistent system, time to time the nodes disagree about the value (one node might not have the latest updated data).
  `read_repair_chance` configuration tries to talk to all the replica in order to make all data to be consistent, the default value is `10%`.

+ ### Data Modeling in Cassandra

+ Cassandra is a `column store`.
+The `key space` in Cassandra is a container for tables, indexes, etc.

+ The `primary key` is composed of two parts
+   - `Partition key` - tells Cassandra in which server/node teh data is present, (check hashing function output to store data)
+   - `Cluster key` - tells Cassandra how to order the data when it is returned.

+ ##### Sorting using Cassandra query is not achievable, but when creating the table we can use classes to sort the data when storing to table.

+ ##### Data Types
+  - `Single` - Int, Text, Float, UUID, Blob
+  - `Collection` - List, Map, Set.